 “He/She is telling me about their experience of me.
 They aren’t talking ABOUT ME.”

-This can be hard to do because it assumes that two realities exist, not just one.
+This can be difficult because it assumes that two realities exist, not just one.
 They become empathetic when their partner is hurting, curious when their partner is angry with them, and reassuring when their partner becomes fearful.

-In the role of the “Inquirer,” they learn to ask the hardest types of questions: truly open-ended questions that help the speaker go deeper while feeling they are in the presence of someone who truly wants to understand.
+In the role of the “Inquirer,” they learn to ask the most challenging types of questions: truly open-ended questions that help the speaker go deeper while feeling they are in the presence of someone who truly wants to understand.

 Practicing Stage

-At some point, in Bader’s model of couples therapy, like the child no longer content to sit on their parent’s lap, the Practicing stage starts when one or both partners begin to focus on the world around them to a greater extent.
+In Bader’s model of couples therapy, at some point, like the child no longer content to sit on their parent’s lap, the Practicing stage starts when one or both partners begin to focus on the world around them to a greater extent.
 Children are driven to explore the world around them.
 It is a normal developmental task.

-Having learned that “difference” doesn’t damage their relationship, they now begin to explore the world around them.
-If successful in Differentiation, they’ve learned how to manage differences, speak up clearly for themselves, and manage the anxiety of doing so.
+Having learned that “difference” doesn’t damage their relationship, they begin exploring the world around them.
+If successful in Differentiation, they’ve learned how to manage differences, speak up clearly for themselves, and manage their anxiety.

 Now, in Practicing, they test out what it means to them and how it impacts the relationship to have “selfish moments,” separate friends, private thoughts, distinct career ambitions, unique hobbies, or periods of emotional withdrawal.
 If both are at this stage simultaneously, it is a busy time of growth for both.

-Each hardly notices the other’s exploration and independent activities, or if they do, they are proud that they can function well without being overly “needy.”
-Both are enjoying the ability to become more creative, more curious about themselves and the world, and to identify themselves as loving, worthwhile, powerful individuals.
+Each hardly notices the other’s exploration and independent activities; if they do, they are proud that they can function well without being overly “needy.”
+Both enjoy the ability to become more creative and curious about themselves and the world and to identify themselves as loving, worthwhile, powerful individuals.

-However, a shift happens that causes the partners to look back onto the pleasures of being a team and feeling bonded.
+However, a shift causes the partners to look back on the pleasures of being a team and feel bonded.
 Like returning home to the familiar after an extended absence, this “returning to” is both tender and more open.
-What was once “ordinary” and “nothing special” is more greatly appreciated.
+What was once “ordinary” and “nothing special” is greatly appreciated.
 Attachment and ordinary pleasures are noticed.

 Rapprochement Stage

 It becomes easier to say: “Let’s negotiate on that.
 I want you to be happy, too.”
 Getting what you want is no longer seen as a win-lose proposition.
-Each wants to assist their partner in getting what’s important to them, as well as reach their own life satisfactions.
+Each wants to assist their partner in getting what’s important to them and reach their own life satisfaction.
 True teamwork emerges.
-Only “win-win” solutions are acceptable, even if there is not a true 50/50 division.
-“Making you happy makes me happy,” might have been heard in the Symbiotic phase, but now it is genuinely meant on a much deeper level.
+Only “win-win” solutions are acceptable, even if no true 50/50 division exists.
+“Making you happy makes me happy” might have been heard in the Symbiotic phase, but now it is genuinely meant on a much deeper level.
 One spouse is personally enriched by the happiness of the other.

-In this stage, the partners learn to give, even when it is inconvenient to do so, because partnership is no longer a “zero-sum game.”
-Loving enables them to develop greater maturity as people and a greater capacity to respond consistently and with greater care to their partner’s needs.
-They voluntarily choose to give up those things that they realize are distressing to their partner, without resentment or feelings of deprivation.
-The power struggles of the practicing phase or the struggle over how to manage difference just gets easier.
+In this stage, the partners learn to give, even when inconvenient, because the partnership is no longer a “zero-sum game.”
+Loving enables them to develop greater maturity and a greater capacity to respond consistently and with greater care to their partner’s needs.
+They voluntarily choose to give up those things that they realize are distressing to their partner without resentment or feelings of deprivation.
+The power struggles of the practicing phase or the struggle over managing differences get easier.

 Sex gets better at this stage, too.

-In the follow-up post, we’ll delve deeper into practical strategies for processing fights at different developmental stages, as well as tools for assessing and improving your conflict resolution skills as a couple.
+In the follow-up post, we’ll explore practical strategies for processing fights at different developmental stages and tools for assessing and improving your conflict resolution skills as a couple.

 By understanding the Developmental Model and its principles, you can gain valuable insights into the underlying dynamics of your conflicts and chart a path toward more constructive communication and deeper emotional intimacy with your partner.